bertolo1988/saco/README.md

 # saco

-A pre customized, production ready, express server for single page web apps.
+A pre customized, express server for single page web apps that aims to be production ready.

 ## How to use